|The Tomcat's Final Days

 Special thanks must go to everyone who assisted me during the embark and to those who made it all possible,

 especially to Lt.
 Christopher Servello, Lt.
 Fred Kuebler and to Lt.
 Justin Cole.

 Target Aviation Photography

 164342 'AJ-100' went to 'Wings Over Miami Air Museum' at Kendal-Tamiami Executive airport October 2006.
-The flight to nearby to Opa-locka on October 15, 2006 (before transporting it to the museum) was the last flight of the last active F-14 Tomcat.
+The flight to nearby to Opa-locka on October 15, 2006 (before transporting it to the museum) was final flight of the last active F-14 Tomcat.

 164603 'AJ-101' went to American Air Power Museum, near Republic Airport at Long Island, New York.

 164346 'AJ-110''Sweet Little Miss' the last Tomcat to land on an aircraft carrier is now at Museum of Flight, Rome Georgia.

 159600 'AJ-111' nicknamed 'Christine' it was the longest serving Tomcat, it ended up at the Fort Worth Aviation Museum.

 160694 'AJ-201' wearing the markings of VF-84 'Jolly Rogers' it is on display on the flight deck of USS Lexington, Corpus Christi Bay, Texas.

 164348 'AJ-203' went to AMARC March 28, 2006.